TomKellyGenetics/DoubletDetection/README.md

+#Notice

+**Do not attempt to run code from this package**

+**This repository is still in progress**

+The R implementation of functions provided in the Python version is ongoing.
+This package is not functional yet.

+Contributions to the R implementation are welcome.

 # DoubletDetection

 DoubletDetection is an R implementation of a package to detect doublets (technical errors) in single-cell RNA-seq count matrices.